LaVine, Vucevic lead Bulls past Raptors, 122-113

 Chicago ran off 13 straight points while the Raptors missed 10 straight shots, and a 3-pointer by Coby White made it 51-31 with 6:04 left in the first half.

+“He had a night, that’s for sure,” Toronto coach Nick Nurse said about Boucher, who made 14 of 24 shots.
+“He was hitting shots that I don’t think I’ve seen him take before.
+And he obviously was a problem on the glass for them on both sides.”

-Rookie Malachi Flynn got his first NBA start for the Raptors, who had only eight players available for the game.
+Rookie Malachi Flynn had nine points and eight assists in his first NBA start for the Raptors, who had only eight players available for the game.
 They signed Freddie Gillespie to a 10-day contract early Thursday, but the 6-foot-9 former G-League player had not cleared the NBA's entry protocol in time to play.

 TIP-INS

 Bulls: The Bulls have not won four straight since a seven-game winning streak in December 2017. . . .
-F Garrett Temple (hamstring) participated in Thursday's shootaround but is not ready to sprint, according to coach Billy Donovan.
+F Garrett Temple (hamstring) participated in Thursday's shootaround but is not ready to sprint, according Donovan.

 Raptors: F DeAndre Bembry sat out a one-game suspension for his part in an altercation during the first quarter of Tuesday night's game against the Lakers.
 G Fred VanVleet was also given a one-game suspension that will be served when he is eligible to return from the injured list.
 He missed his third game with left hip flexor. . .
 G Kyle Lowry missed a fifth game with right foot infection.